W-Floyd/solus-deepin/README.md

 * ``dde-dock` often crashes when changing USB devices, need to investigate.

 ### Updates

+*2018-04-05.1* - Got Deepin Movie (Reborn) packaged up, I really like it.
+Tried it in a VM, it doesn't work solo at this point.
+I suspect it's something to do with not having acceleration available.
+Will test on bare metal soon(ish?).

+***

 *2018-04-03.1* - Got a few updates done (was busy over the weekend, and it wasn't urgent, so...), things should be up to date again.
 I find a few random application crashes now and again, need to determine if it's to do with my building of the DE (probably not), the DE itself (maybe), or the apps in particular (more likely).